Home

-Our recent east coast winter storms have pushed many trees to the limit--almost everyone has damaged trees in our area of Virginia.
-Pine and Cedars of all types, Hollies, Magnolias, saplings and small ornamentals have been stressed to the breaking point under the weight of wet snow.
+Often Pine and Cedars of all types, Hollies, Magnolias, saplings and small ornamentals were stressed to the breaking point under the weight of wet snow.
+Other trees were weak and just gave way due to extra weight, wind and soft ground.

-White Pine winter pruning, storm damage A White Pine (at right) naturally has long feathery branches, but given optimal sun and moisture, they grow far too long for a winter storm with heavy snow.
+This White Pine naturally grows long feathery branches, but given optimal sun and moisture, they grow far too long for a winter storm with heavy snow.

 Is it necessary to remove the tree?